University of New South Wales: Engagement with schools

+Educational Assessment Australia

+Educational Assessment Australia (EAA) is a not-for-profit organisation previously owned by the University of New South Wales.
+It was acquired by Janison Education Group on 31 May 2020.
+It is a national and international educational assessment organisation specialising in large-scale assessment programs including the International Competitions and Assessments for Schools (ICAS) in Australia, New Zealand, Asia, India, South Africa and the Pacific region.
+EAA also provides scanning, data analysis and reporting services to commercial and educational institutions.

+Admissions

-Entry to a particular undergraduate degree program generally requires a certain Australian Tertiary Admission Rank, which varies by course.
+Entry to a particular undergraduate degree program for domestic students generally requires a certain Australian Tertiary Admission Rank, which varies by course.
 Some programs also take into account, in addition to a particular ATAR mark, performance in specialised tests, such as the Undergraduate Medicine and Health Sciences Admission Test for medicine and the Law Admission Test for law.

+In 2017, UNSW enrolled the highest number of Australia's top 500 high school students academically.

 In 2019, UNSW had the most first preferences for high school students in the state of New South Wales.

 The university offers a bonus points scheme, "HSC Plus", which awards up to a maximum of 5 points for performance in year 12 Australian Senior Secondary Certificate courses relevant to UNSW undergraduate degrees.
 The scheme does not apply to actuarial studies, law, medicine or psychology.

 UNSW offers several scholarships and support programs to high achieving students.
 The Co-op program is a scholarship and industry engagement program awarded to students across many programs in the built environment, engineering, science and the Australian School of Business.
 Students usually enter the program after an application and interview while in their final year of high school.
 The university also offers Scientia Scholarships to a number of commencing students who performed exceptionally in the Higher School Certificate, which provide funding of $10,000 per year for the duration of the student's program.
+This is different from the Scientia PhD scholarship, which awards PhD scholarship with a package of $50,000 per annum, comprising a tax-free living allowance of $40,000 per annum for 4 years, and a support package of up to $10,000 per annum.

-UNSW also offers a mature age entry scheme, the University Preparation Program for students age 20 or older, that can provide the requirements for entry into UNSW or other universities.
+UNSW also offers a mature age entry scheme, the University Preparation Program for students aged 20 or older, that can provide the requirements for entry into UNSW or other universities.

 Student life

-Accommodation

-The university has a number of residential accommodation options, including Philip Baxter College, Basser College, Goldstein College, Fig Tree Hall, Colombo House, UNSW Hall, New College and New College Village, Warrane College; International House; Shalom College, and Creston College, and UNSW Village.

-Study abroad

-The university has overseas exchange programs with over 250 overseas partner institutions.
-These include Princeton University, McGill University, Penn State University, University of Pennsylvania (inc. Wharton), Duke University, Johns Hopkins University, Brown University, Columbia University (summer law students only), University of California Berkeley, University of California Santa Cruz (inc. Baskin), UCLA, University of Michigan (inc. Ross), New York University (inc. Stern), University of Virginia, Mississippi State University, Cornell University, University of Connecticut, Alfred University, University of Texas at Austin (inc. McCombs), Maastricht University, University of Padua, University College London (law students only), University of Nottingham, Imperial College London, London School of Economics and ETH Zurich.

-Student projects
+Student union

-Students of the university are involved in a number of projects, including: